Intro to the Tulip App Editor

 You can add a custom button by selecting “Button” from the Toolbar along the top of the App Editor.
 Drag the button to the desired location.

-Add a label for the button and adjust the format/coloring options using the Context Pane along the right.
+Add a label for the button and adjust the format/coloring options using the Side Pane along the right.

-To add logic to the button, click the "+" sign next to Triggers in the Context Pane.
+To add logic to the button, click the "+" sign next to Triggers in the side pane.

 Triggers let you add logic to your applications without having to use any code using a simple when, if, then, else sequence.
 This is the Trigger Editor that opens after you click the "+" sign.